terotests/ts2redux/README.md

 ```
 Will be broken.
 If you need to import files in the model files it is recommened to [Configure TypeScript to not user relative paths](https://decembersoft.com/posts/say-goodbye-to-relative-paths-in-typescript-imports/)

-### Removed React Context API -components are not removed from the Redux Devtools
+### React Context API -components are not removed from Redux Devtools after unmount

 If you generate a lot of Redux Context API -components and Redux Devtools is enabled, history of unmounted components is visible in the Redux Devtools debugging history.
 In some cases this may be desirable, in some cases not.

+In case the component is unmounted, it's listeners are unsubscribed and time travel will not work tool

 ## Using React Context API